Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Experimental Setup

-In this section, we present comprehensive experiments designed to evaluate the performance of the Robot Drummer.
-We conduct our experiments on a Unitree G1 humanoid robot in Isaac Gym \cite{makoviychuk2isaac} simulation environment, where we control 15 degrees of freedom (DOF) in robot's upper body--7 DOF for each arm and 1 DOF for torso.
-Our experiments are designed to address the following key questions:
+We evaluate Robot Drummer through a series of experiments in Isaac Gym simulation environment using a Unitree G1 humanoid robot.
+The robot is controlled through 15 degrees of freedom (DoF)—7 DOF for each arm and 1 DOF for torso—with drumsticks rigidly mounted to the hands and all striking motions generated via upper body.
+Our experiments are designed to investigate the following key questions: